Here are answers to some of the questions we regularly receive.

 What is the End of Life Doula’s Scope of Practice?

 We expect people who plan to open a business as an end of life doula to conduct their practice in an ethical way.
-Our Association has a Scope of Practice document we have adopted.
+Our Association has a Standard of Practice document we have adopted.

 As important as what End of Life Doulas do, they do not;